 Some of Wix’s paid plans to come with built-in eCommerce capabilities, like 50 + secure payment gateways, currency converter, free shipping or custom shipping rates, abandoned cart recovery, and more.
 However, Wix was not created to support large stores; it's best for first-time sellers and small businesses.

 WordPress doesn't come with built-in eCommerce capabilities.
 If you want to sell from your WordPress website, you will have to use an eCommerce plugin.
 Woocommerce is the most popular solution for this purpose.
 Woocommerce can scale your website to handle any size store, but this comes at a price.
-WooCommerce is also open source, so you'll have to pay for WooCommerce hosting, domain name, and theme.
+For those needing comprehensive support with such transitions, our ultimate data migration service offers a complete solution.
+WooCommerce is also open source, so you'll have to pay for WordPress hosting, domain name, and theme.
 You can use free extensions to add shopping and shipping features, but the more scalable features can increase the costs considerably.

 Winner: If your aim is to have an online store that you want to grow over time, WordPress has the features to make that possible.
 If you want to sell a few items, Wix is the better choice.